Kessel, Raanta help Coyotes stop Blues’ 8-game win streak

+GLENDALE, Ariz. — The Arizona Coyotes got the kind of third period effort they’d been seeking at home after two previous lackluster finishes — against the NHL’s hottest team, no less.

-GLENDALE, Ariz. — Phil Kessel scored the go-ahead goal in the third period and the Arizona Coyotes beat St. Louis 3-1 Tuesday night to halt the Blues’ eight-game winning streak.
+Phil Kessel scored the go-ahead goal in the third and the Coyotes beat St. Louis 3-1 on Tuesday night to halt the Blues’ eight-game winning streak.

 Kessel took a pass from Lawson Crouse behind two defenders and buried one to make it 2-1 7:20 into the third period.